 All inputs and outputs to energy systems are to be in SI units.

 For electric metering, monitor average demand (W or kW) for given trend log interval and energy consumption (Wh or kWh).
-Primary side electrical meter shall include trending of apparent power and power factor.
+Primary side electrical meter shall include trending of apparent power and power factor, voltage THD and current THD..
 BMS graphic for primary meter shall include integration of line voltage and current for all 3 phases.

 Date and time stamps must be recognizable in Microsoft Excel.
 Use the following date/time format: dd/mm/yyyy h:mm:ss AM/PM